murraytait-pa/User-Manual/Getting_started.md

 ![](/images/Getting_started_iota_notebook.PNG)

 As a good practice, it is recommended to create first a folder for your analysis and then create the notebook inside that folder.
 This way the notebook of the analysis and any images, videos or other files generated during the analysis will be stored together inside the same folder.
 A new folder can be created from the Jupyter home page by clicking on the "New" button located at the right side of the window and then select the option "Other:" > "Folder".
 Alternatively, the folder can also be created using the standard procedure of your operative system.

 ## <a id='what-is-notebook'></a>[Creating a new notebook](#creating-a-new-notebook)

 A notebook consists on a sequence of cells.
-Each cell can contain multipleline of
+Each cell can multiple commands or text to be executed.
+The execution of the cell can be triggered b user can execute those lines

 https://jupyter-notebook.readthedocs.io/en/stable/notebook.html